 - If you are a swimmer or sports enthusiast wanting waterproof headphones for swimming who prefers NOT to carry your smartphone while training, pick the Swim.

 The answer is NO!

 As Bluetooth technology cannot pass a signal through water, Aeropex cannot be used underwater.
 But, If you are into running, cycling and being active outdoors and want open-ear wireless Bluetooth headphones, the Aeropex headphones are for you.
-And even whilst you can not swim with them they have water resistance to IP67 waterproof standards meaning you can not just sweat in them, you can shower in them too!

 Unlike earbuds or over the ear headphones the open ear design means your ear canal is left open so you can hear the world around you as you pound the pavements or ride the trails.
 You listen to your music by the truly genius method of bone conduction whilst still being able to hear the world around you.